fridaysystems/lift-kit/README.md

 Our custom hooks are prefixed with `invp_`.

+### `invp_accordian_content`
+Lift Kit's vehicle details page optionally includes a content accordian to display collapsible content.
+We like to use the accordian for data from third-parties like standard vehicle features or crash test ratings.
+This filter allows developers to modify content in the accordian.

+`apply_filters( 'invp_accordian_content', array(), $vehicle->post_ID )`

+### `invp_odometer_word`
+Wraps the odometer unit words "Miles" and "Mileage" to allow the support of other units.
+This filter was introduced simultaneously with our add-on plugin, [Kilometers Instead of Miles](https://inventorypresser.com/products/plugins/kilometers-instead-of-miles/).

+`apply_filters( 'invp_odometer_word', 'Miles' )`

 ### `invp_pagination_html`
 The HTML containing paging links at the bottom of vehicle archive pages is passed through this filter.
 This code sample is the entire contents of [inc/pagination.php](inc/pagination.php)